What’s new in 2026

 Tennessee doesn’t have a tipped minimum wage law at the state level.

 Employers can pay tipped employees less than the minimum wage (no less than $2.13 an hour) as long as their wages and tips equal the minimum wage ($7.25 an hour).
-Tipped employees are those who earn a minimum of $30 a month in tips.
+If there’s a shortfall, employers must pay the difference to meet the minimum wage.
+Tipped employees are those who regularly earn more than $30 a month in tips.
+Tip pooling is allowed in Tennessee as long as employees receive advance notice of the policy, and only eligible employees participate (managers and supervisors can’t be included).

 Overtime Laws